Russia’s official coronavirus numbers are relatively low. Even Moscow’s mayor is questioning the count.

 Russia, spanning two continents ravaged by the coronavirus pandemic, remains an anomaly: a population of around 145 million, but just 495 confirmed cases of the disease and one possible death, though the cause has been disputed.

-But the statistics have prompted skepticism – of both the method of testing and whether a nationwide uptick in pneumonia cases could be, as some doctors and government critics believe, linked to covid-19.
+But the statistics have prompted skepticism — of both the method of testing and whether a nationwide uptick in pneumonia cases could be, as some doctors and government critics believe, linked to COVID-19.

 President Vladimir Putin said last week that “the situation in our country looks a lot better” than Europe and was “under control.”
 But visiting one of Moscow’s coronavirus hospitals Tuesday, state television showed Putin wearing a full hazmat suit.